 Each course stands alone as a unit of study and is not dependent upon prerequisite training.
 A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.
 Classes meet full time (30 hours per week) and part time (20 hours per week or 15 hours per week).
-Career and Life Development is held at Community Care College.
 All instruction is residential.